Here are my favorite books that I can recommend that shaped what I know and who I am, I hope it helps you too.

 What's Next

-I will later provide more books that I loved reading that are outside of my work, going more into fiction as well.
+I will later provide more books that I loved reading that are outside of work and academics, going more into fiction as well.
 I believe that fiction books can help us learn how to navigate through everyday life from personal life to work better than self-help books.